The ECC Staff

 Bryan Johnson, Associate Director

 Bryan Johnson was born and raised in Chicago and has family ties in Jamaica, Barbados and Louisiana.
 Bryan received a Bachelor of Arts from Chicago State University, and a Masters of Music Education from VanderCook College of Music.
 Bryan joined the Chicago Children’s Choir in 1997 as an In-School Choral Conductor and has conducted several neighborhood advanced choirs until 2014.
 Bryan Johnson is the Executive Director of Sacred Music at Trinity United Church of Christ in Chicago, IL.
 He researches, plans, consults, implements, and monitors the ministry of music for the church which has a men’s chorus, mixed adult choir, women’s chorus, youth choir, praise teams and a liturgical arts department.
 Bryan joined the Music Department of Trinity United Church of Christ in 1996, and was initially assigned as Director of the Little Warriors for Christ Choir.
 Over the years, he has been the director of the Imani Ya Watume Choir, the Praise Team, and since 2011, the Sanctuary Choir.
 Through his work with Trinity and the Chicago Children’s Choir and other consulting jobs, he has had the opportunity to perform in Japan, Switzerland, Germany, Israel and a number of cities in the United States.
-Bryan directs the ECC's unique Family Choir and the Wilmette Pops Children's Chorale (a joint project with the Wilmette Park District), and is a member of the ECC Board of Directors.
+Bryan directs the ECC's branch in Wilmette called the Wilmette Pops Children's Chorale, which is a joint project with the Wilmette Park District.
+He is a member of the ECC Board of Directors.